Banks vie for fees as Nordic deal scene ignites

 In 2008, Danske Bank ranked No 1, SEB No. 2 and JP Morgan No 3.
 Goldman Sachs was 17th and Nordea 14th.

-Unlike SEB and Swedbank, Nordea was not as badly affected by large loan losses when the global financial crisis hit the neighbouring former Soviet Baltics, where many Nordic banks had built up exposure.
+Unlike SEB and Swedbank, Nordea was not as badly affected by large loan losses when the global financial crisis hit the neighboring former Soviet Baltics, where many Nordic banks had built up exposure.

 Nordea's large balance sheet and relatively low funding costs also helped it stand by corporate clients at a time when Wall Street banks were busy getting their own houses in order.

-Von Koskull said it was not a single moment but rather key deals with blue-chip firms when he realised Nordea had truly arrived on the regional M&A scene.
+Von Koskull said it was not a single moment but rather key deals with blue-chip firms when he realized Nordea had truly arrived on the regional M&A scene.

-He rattles off highlights: a $3.1 billion transaction in Sweden for Nordic grocer ICA, a 2.7 billion euro deal by Finland's Outokumpu to buy ThyssenKrupp's stainless steel business and the listing of Danish services firm ISS.

 Nordea is expected to report a near 20 percent increase in profits this year, gaining strongly on a two percent rise in 2013, according to Starmine SmartEstimates, due to healthy economic growth, a recovery in the shipping sector, cost-cutting and active capital markets.